dafanasev/dbmigrate/README.md

 File formats are the same ones as used for configuration files.

 [crypt](https://github.com/xordataexchange/crypt) can be used to put configurations in the key-value store, e.g.:
-`crypt set -endpoint http://localhost:2379 -plaintext /configs/weebservice weebservice.json`
+`crypt set -endpoint http://localhost:2379 -plaintext /configs/theservice theservice.json`

 if the --secretkeyring (-r) flag is provided, which should point to the path of a secret key ring path, the configuration will be stored encrypted and will be automatically decrypted when retrieved.

+### Other settings
+The --missingdowns (-m) boolean flag, the {APP}_MISSINGDOWNS environment variable or the corresponding entry in the configuration file specifies if it is ok to have missing or empty down migrations.
+Default is false which means that dbmigrate will exit with an error if this happens.

 ### Commands
 dbmigrate has the following commands: generate, migrate (the root, default command), rollback, reapply and status.